ecmwf/metview-docs/docs/confluence/customising_your_plot.rst

     - Off

 Drop this into the **Display Window** - the result is not as intended!
-The new `Contouring <https://confluence.ecmwf.int/display/METV/Contouring>`_ definition was applied to both fields, not just the geopotential.
+The new :ref:`Contouring <mcont_icon>` definition was applied to both fields, not just the geopotential.
 Close the **Display Window** and re-run the macro to get us back to the point before we added the geopotential.
 This time, select both the *z500.grb* and *black_contour* icons and drop them together into the **Display Window**.
 This forces the association between the data and the visual definition.